martinsam/cozy-dev-docs/source/index.md

 ## Hello World!
 Architecture of a Node.js Cozy application.
 In order to facilitate our discovery, we're going to use a premade template that we will improve step by step with features offered by Cozy.
-We are going to write a REST API using Express.js and module to interact with Cozy data system seamlessly, cozydb.
+We are going to write a REST API using Express.js, an HTTP server for Node.js, and a module to interact with Cozy's data system seamlessly, cozydb.

 It would be no fun to do without a purpose, so we'll use the context of an application that keep track of debts we owe friends.